-The Solid Waste Act (NMSA 1978, Section 74-9-22) and the Solid Waste Rules (20.9.3.8.G NMAC) address notice to be provided by the Applicant to the public regarding the submittal of a solid waste facility Permit Application.
-This notice is provided at the start of the permitting process and informs the public that the Bureau's review of a Permit Application has begun.
+Section 74-9-22 NMSA 1978 of the Solid Waste Act and Subsection G of Section 20.9.3.8 NMAC of the Solid Waste Rules address notice to be provided by the Applicant to the public regarding the submittal of a solid waste facility Permit Application.
+This notice is provided at the start of the permitting process and informs the public that the Bureau's review of the Permit Application has begun.
 It is common practice for Applicants to provide notice of the submittal of a Permit Application in English and Spanish.
 The Applicant provided notice in the following manner:

-- 1. Notice was provided by certified mail to the owners of record, as shown by the most recent property tax schedule, and tax-exempt entities of record, of all properties: - a. within 100 feet of the property on which the facility is located or proposed to be located if the facility is or will be in a Class A or Class H county or a municipality with a population of more than 2,500 persons. - 2.
+- 1. Notice was provided by certified mail to the owners of record, as shown by the most recent property tax schedule, and tax-exempt entities of record, of all properties: - a. within 100 feet of the property on which the facility is located or proposed to be located if the facility is or will be in a Class A or Class H County or a municipality with a population of more than 2,500 persons. - 2.
 Notice was provided by certified mail to all municipalities and counties in which the facility is or will be located and to the governing body of any county, municipality, Indian tribe or pueblo when the boundary of the territory of the county, municipality, Indian tribe or pueblo is within 10 miles of the property on which the facility is proposed to be constructed, operated or closed. - 3.
 Notice was provided to all parties and interested participants of record for a permit modification or renewal. - 4.
-Notice was published once in a newspaper of general circulation in the county where the facility is proposed to be constructed, operated or closed; this notice appeared in either the classified or legal advertisements section of the newspaper and at one other place in the newspaper calculated to give the general public the most effective notice; notice was also provided to residents of each community that is or will be affected significantly by the existing or proposed solid waste facility at least once in one or more other media in a manner that effectively reaches a substantial number of members of each community, and where printed shall be printed in both English and Spanish.
+Notice was published once in a newspaper of general circulation in the county where the facility is proposed to be constructed, operated, or closed; this notice appeared in either the classified or legal advertisements section of the newspaper and at one other place in the newspaper calculated to give the general public the most effective notice; notice was also provided to residents of each community that is or will be affected significantly by the existing or proposed solid waste facility; and was published at least once in one or more other media in a manner that effectively reaches a substantial number of members of each community, and, where printed, was printed in both English and Spanish.